ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 **Note: Steps 8 and 9 can be skipped for non-urgent concerns.**

  8. If the issue is urgent, you can check the **Open this Ticket as Urgent** box to escalate the ticket.
-This will prompt an acknowledgement that you will consent to pay consulting charges if the issue is non-critical (critical items would include situations in which there are outages).
+This click will prompt an acknowledgement that you consent to pay consulting charges if the issue is non-critical (critical items would include situations in which there are outages).
  9. If you wish to open your ticket as **Urgent** and consent to pay the consulting charges for non-critical items, check the **I Agree** box.
  10. Finally, click the **Create Ticket** box.